dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  As for style, there is something about the way musicians dress-they seem to be able to create their own world within their fashion alone.
+  It is not often that someone comes along who is a true friend and a good writer.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (979 days)
+## 🌟 Experiences (980 days)

 ### 🧮 Programming languages